GregoryIwanek/Stopwatch-CountDown/README.md

 # Stopwatch-CountDown
 *Mobile QtQuick/Qt Stopwatch app*

-TESTED ON LUMIA, WINDOWS PHONE 8.1; PC- run on Windows 10
 ## What is Stopwatch-CountDown
 Stopwatch-CountDown is a simple Windows Phone application.
 Can be used to measure time and count down precisely.